Nominations Are Now Open!

 The judges were especially moved by her story of a Green Line rider who stayed with a fellow passenger after he had been fatally shot during an evening commute.
 Time again, through thorough reporting and compelling prose, she demonstrated the importance – and beauty – of writing about the common man.

+Anne Keegan first reported on the little guy while working at the City News Bureau of Chicago and honed her craft at United Press International before moving to the Chicago Tribune’s front page.
+Her husband, Leonard Aronson, and several of his friends are the inspiration for this award.
 Keegan died May 18, 2011 at 68.
-Chicago Headline Club pays tribute to her reporting for the Chicago Tribune with this award.
-Keegan first reported on the little guy while working at the City News Bureau of Chicago.
-She honed her craft at United Press International before moving to the Tribune’s front page.
-Her husband, Leonard Aronson, and several of his friends are the inspiration for this award.
-Colleen Mastony, Tribune reporter, was the first to receive the award in 2012.

-To learn more about Anne Keegan, watch this short video on You Tube.
-Produced by by her husband, Len Aronson, a Chicago documentary maker, it was shown at the inauguration of the “Keegan” award in 2012 as an introduction and tribute to Anne’s exemplary career.
+This short video about Keegan produced by her husband, Chicago documentary filmmaker Len Aronson, was shown at the inauguration of the Keegan Award in 2012 is a tribute to her exemplary career.